laravel/docs/routing.md

         // ...
     });

 Route parameters are always encased within `{}` braces and should consist of alphabetic characters.
 Underscores (`_`) are also acceptable within route parameter names.
-Route parameters are injected into route callbacks / controllers based on their order - the names of the route callback / controller arguments do not matter.
+Route parameters are injected into route callbacks / controllers based on their order - the names of the route callback / controller arguments do not matter (except in the case of [route model binding](/docs/{{version}}/routing#route-model-binding)).

 <a name="parameters-and-dependency-injection"></a>
 #### Parameters & Dependency Injection